MarioVieira6/templates/README.md

 #### Mail

 > It's a specific library to work with e-mail.
 The framework used is Velocity with Spring Core with a basic
 > configuration.
-You can download or copy this project and than you can to change the configuration as you want.
+You can download or copy this project and than you can change the configuration as you want.
 > The basic configuration is using the Gmail host and the information about e-mail and password aren't specified,
 > that's why, you need to change them adding your main e-mail and password.